 As is often the case in a small town, Silas doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Silas with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.79% of adults in Silas have a bachelor's degree or advanced degree.
+The citizens of Silas are slightly less educated than the national average of 21.84% for the average city or town: 13.79% of adults in Silas have a bachelor's degree or advanced degree

 The per capita income in Silas in 2022 was $27,731, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,924 for a family of four.
 However, Silas contains both very wealthy and poor people as well.